![]() |

 | Place where handbag was picked up (Google Maps photo) |

-A domestic helper who picked up a handbag left on a pavement in Hung Hom and was charged with theft after she was identified on CCTV footage, was fined $2,000 today after she pleaded guilty at Kowloon City Court.
+A domestic helper who picked up a handbag left on a flower bed in Hung Hom by a social media influencer was fined $2,000 today after she pleaded guilty at Kowloon City Court.

 Maritess K., 59 years old, admitted taking the black bag